-Credits Recurrence Language Level Version 6 Each winter term English 4 1

-Mandatory T-BGU-106596 Water and Energy Cycles 6 CR Zehe
+Credits 6 Recurrence Each winter term Language English Level 4 Version 1 Mandatory T-BGU-106596 Water and Energy Cvcles 6 CR Zehe

-- 'Teilleistung' T-BGU-106596 with oral examination according to § 4 Par.
-2 No. 2
+- 'Teilleistung' T-BGU-106596 with examination of other type according to § 4 Par.
+2 No. 3

-Students are able to explain the most relevant processes of the terrestrial water and energy cycles including their feedbacks and limitations.
-They know the concepts to quantitatively describe and predict these processes in the context of science and water management and are able to independently apply related computer-based tools for analysis and prediction for standard situations.
+Students are able to explain the most relevant processes of Hydrology including their feedbacks and limitations.
+They know the concepts to describe and predict these processes in the context of science and water management.
+Furthermore are they able to independently apply related computer-based tools for analysis and prediction for standard situations.
 Students are able to evaluate the required data and to quantify and evaluate the uncertainties related to the simulations and predictions.